 On settling down to sleep I usually lie quietly listening for a while, checking there are no threatening sounds.
 Last night, from far away, in addition to the inevitable sound of a barking dog, I could hear a harvesting machine working late into the night, despite the darkness.
 A little later I heard sounds similar to those made by geese.
 Curious as to what was making the noise I switched my phone back on and opened the BirdNet App.
 This identified the bird responsible as the Common Crane.
 These large birds migrate over Hungary at this time of year.
 I thought they were flying over me but as their calling went on for several minutes, maybe they were roosting nearby.

-A relatively short day I soon reached my destination of Kisvárda.
+As it was a relatively short day of walking, I soon reached my destination of Kisvárda.
 Leaving the trees and fields behind I passed what looked like a data centre, an aerospace plant and other light industries, but as I approached the centre I was looking for a coffee and cake.
 A recommended place was marked on Google Maps but on arriving at the location I was puzzled.
 There was no evidence of a coffee shop or any signage other than a reference to some appartments.
-However, within the walled enclosure there was an area with tables, so I went through the gate.
-There was a door which I peered through.
-I could see what looked like a shop inside so I went in.
-It was indeed a place serving coffee and very nice cake, and also sold a mix of other items, however advertising could be better.
-Of course, local people know where these places are, it is us visitors who do not speak the language who struggle.
+However, beyond the wall there was an area with tables, so I went through the gate.
+Peering through a door in the adjacent building, I could see what looked like a shop inside so I went in.
+It was indeed a place serving coffee and very nice cake, and it also sold a mix of other items, however the advertising outside could have been better.
+Of course, local people know where these places are, it is us visitors, unfamiliar with place or language who struggle.

-Dinner was in a posh restaurant, however being a Friday night it was busy.
+Dinner was in a posh restaurant and being a Friday night it was busy.
 Full of large men with round faces and thick necks.
 There were a few women, all with long hair.
-They all seemed to know each other.
+They all seemed to know each other, shaking hands and drinking shots of a clear spirit.
 The tables I could see were eating pizza, I was trying something more adventurous including the Hungarian catfish soup.

 No comments: